KISS OF A SAVAGE

 I look sharply at them and they quiet.
 Only resort to mudslinging behind my back, do they?
 These Mushroom Bushes are a little too old-style human for my taste.

-Back in town, I notice that modern devices may regard us with alarm and hostility, but the modern PEOPLE seem to like us savages from the past.
-They say we have passion.
 When the boyfriend of the modern girl is away, I give in to my attraction to her, and shyly kiss her.
 To my astonishment she responds with delight!
-For my shyness, extreme in ancient times, seems like nothing to her: she sees me as wild and spontaneous.
+I was thought of as very shy in ancient times, but she sees me as wild and spontaneous.

 We have a wonderful affair.